Thandokuhle19/Python-Week-1/README.md

 For bytes, it is done as ones and zeros, when computers store information.
 Bytes is used for streaming files or transmitting texts without knowing the encoding.

+_Lists:_
+append() method is a method used to add an item to the end of a list.
+Eg, when we have a list called "myList" with the values containing 1,2,3,4, we can append the value of 5.
+We do this by typing myList.append(5), and it will print the myList.
+We use the insert() method if we want to insert an item at a specific position in that list.
+Eg, if we want to insert the value 10 at position 3 in myList, it will be myList.insert(3,10).
+It will print a new list in that specified position.
+These are the two ways to remove items from a list:
+- remove(): removes an item based on its value, not its index.
+Eg, if we want to remove the integer 5 from myList